christianblos/codedocs/docs/00-Usage/01-Create-documentation.md

 └─ index.md
 ```

-All files and folders must start with a number and a hyphen (`01-`).
+All markdown files and folders must start with a number and a hyphen (`01-`).
 This number determines the order of the
 navigation items.
 Multiple words must be separated by a hyphen (`-`).
 In the documentation, the hyphens will be replaced
 by the following rules: